 The #1 Referral Program Mistake

 Launching without self-referral prevention.
 It sounds obvious, but it's the most common failure mode.
-At minimum: block same-domain email referrals (someone@company.com referring another@company.com), implement IP-based duplicate detection, and require a 30-day qualification period before rewards are paid.
+At minimum: block same-domain referrals (someone@company.com referring another@company.com), check for related or commonly-owned entities, and require a 30-day qualification period before rewards are paid.
 These three rules stop 90% of abuse before it starts.

-Detection methods include email domain matching (flagging referrals between same-domain emails), IP address comparison (flagging referrals from the same IP), behavioral analysis (flagging accounts that sign up but never engage), and payment verification (requiring the referred account to enter payment details or complete a purchase before the reward triggers).
+Detection methods include email domain matching (flagging referrals between same-domain contacts), ownership checks (flagging related or commonly-owned entities), engagement analysis (flagging prospects who never take a meeting), and contract verification (requiring the referred prospect to sign and begin paying before the reward triggers).
 Layer these defenses — no single check catches everything.

 Measuring Referral Program ROI